megazoor/scandipwa-localsetup/linux_local_setup.md

 2. Generate and trust a self-signed SSL certificate.

     1. Begin with generating a certificate.
-It will appear in `<PATH TO PROJECT ROOT>/opt/cert/scandipwa-ca.pem`.
+Use the following command for that:

         ```bash
         make cert
         ```

-        > **Note**: you will be asked to type in the password 6 times. **This is NOT your root password**, this is a password for your certificate.
+        > **Note**: you will be asked to type in the password 6 times. **This is NOT your host machine password**, this is a **NEW** password for your certificate.
 This password must be at least 6 characters long.

     2. Add certificate to the list of trusted ones.
 Use this [guide](https://manuals.gfi.com/en/kerio/connect/content/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html) (or [guide for Arch linux](https://bbs.archlinux.org/viewtopic.php?pid=1776753#p1776753)) to do it.
 The `new-root-certificate.crt` / `foo.crt` from these guide examples must be replaced with `<PATH TO PROJECT ROOT>/opt/cert/scandipwa-ca.pem`.

     3. Reload the Google Chrome.
 Sometimes, the Google Chrome caches the old-certificates.
-Make sure you have completely exited chrome, before opening it back.
+Make to completely exit chrome, before opening it back.
 Sometimes, the "invalid certificate" issues only disappears after the full host machine reload.

-3. Pull the images of all necessary containers
+3. Pull all necessary container images

+    > **Note**: `container image` != `media image`.
+Read more about [container images here](https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/).

     ```bash
     # if you have the alias set up